-This issue has developed over the period.
-Initially individual nations felt rather powerless to protect their own intellectual property, their traditional knowledge of medicinal plants and so forth.
-However, regional programmes have helped empower countries to take control of this issue more recently.
+This issue has intensified over the period.
+Initially nations felt powerless to protect their own intellectual property, their traditional knowledge of medicinal plants etc. Regional programmes have, more recently, helped empower countries to take control of this issue.

-That mechanisms to protect traditional knowledge be designed and implemented (Civil Society priority)
+- That mechanisms to protect traditional knowledge be designed and implemented (a civil society priority); - Draft and enact Bio-prospecting regulations to protect traditional knowledge applicable to the use of the biological resources of Niue (NBSAP Action);

-- Draft and enact Bio-prospecting regulations to protect traditional knowledge applicable to the use of the biological resources of Niue (NBSAP Action). - Adopt the draft Access to Benefit Sharing (ABS) guidelines in consistence with the regionally accepted "Access Laws Checklist" and "Guidelines and Access to Genetic Resources in the Pacific Island Countries" (NBSAP Action).
+- Adopt the draft Access to Benefit Sharing (ABS) guidelines consistent with the regionally accepted "Access Laws Checklist" and "Guidelines and Access to Genetic Resources in the Pacific Island Countries" (NBSAP Action).

-The key activity required is to put drafted measures into police and then monitor them.
-An awareness campaign is needed so that individuals understand that the system is there to protect their rights and thus support it.
+The key activity required is to put draft measures into policy and then monitor them.
+An awareness campaign is required to ensure that individuals understand and support the system that exists to protect their rights.